interledger/rafiki/.github/contributing.md

 The team will review your pull request as soon as possible.

 ### :books: Documentation
-We maintain documentation for Rafiki on [rafiki.dev](https://github.com/interledger/rafiki.dev).
+We started to maintain public-facing documentation for Rafiki on [rafiki.dev](https://github.com/interledger/rafiki.dev).
+The project is new, and available documentation there is scarce.
+We'd love help to fill that out.
 A list of issues being tracked across the Interledger ecosystem (including rafiki) is maintained in the [Documentation project](https://github.com/orgs/interledger/projects/5/views/1).

 ## Working in the rafiki repository